 Christmas dinner is by far one of my favorite meals of the year and one I look forward to pretty much from New Year.

 In Britain, the Christmas dinner table looks pretty much the same for most families.
-At the center of the table is an almighty turkey, stuffed of course, and around it sits roast potatoes and vegetables, sprouts, pigs in blankets, cranberry sauce, bread sauce and pools of gravy.
-I can't explain how much my mouth is watering after writing that out.
+At the center of the table is an almighty turkey, stuffed of course, and around it sits roast potatoes and vegetables, sprouts, pigs in blankets, cranberry sauce, bread sauce, and pools of gravy.
+I can’t explain how much my mouth is watering after writing that out.

 It was so interesting to research different festive foods, in order to make an epic list of all the things you should consider making for your table this Christmas.
-From the appetizers to the all-important crown jewels that is the meat choice, there is bound to be something new you'll be dying to try out.
+From the appetizers to the all-important crown jewels that are the meat choice, there is bound to be something new you’ll be dying to try out.

 Christmas Dinner – The Most Festive Ideas

 1. Glazed Sweet Potatoes